-The consolidated financial statements of the group have been prepared in accordance with International Financial Reporting Standards ('IFRSs') as issued by the International Accounting Standards Board ('IASB') and as endorsed by the EU.
+The consolidated financial statements of the group have been prepared in accordance with International Financial Reporting Standards ('IFRSs') as issued by the International Accounting Standards Board ('IASB') and as endorsed by the European Union ('EU').
 EU-endorsed IFRSs may differ from IFRSs as issued by the IASB if, at any point in time, new or amended IFRSs have not been endorsed by the EU.

-At 31 December 2012, there were no other unendorsed standards effective for the year ended 31 December 2012 affecting these consolidated financial statements, and there were no significant differences between IFRSs endorsed by the EU and IFRSs issued by the IASB in terms of their application to the group.
-Accordingly, the group's financial statements for the year ended 31 December 2012 are prepared in accordance with IFRSs as issued by the IASB.
+At 31 December 2013, there were no unendorsed standards effective for the year ended 31 December 2013 affecting these consolidated financial statements, and there was no difference between IFRSs endorsed by the EU and IFRSs issued by the IASB in terms of their application to the group.
+Accordingly, the group's financial statements for the year ended 31 December 2013 are prepared in accordance with IFRSs as issued by the IASB.

-IFRSs comprise accounting standards issued by the IASB and its predecessor body as well as interpretations issued by the International Financial Reporting Interpretations Committee ('IFRIC') and its predecessor body.
+IFRSs comprise accounting standards issued by the IASB and its predecessor body as well as interpretations issued by the IFRS Interpretations Committee ('IFRIC') and its predecessor body.